Self Employed Carpenter

 "I grew up and went to high school in Corpus Christi, then drove a gravel truck in Houston for a couple of years, then moved to Austin."

-"How did you go from driving a gravel truck, to working in a hospital, and now doing carpentry?"
+"How did you go from driving a gravel truck to working at a hospital to working as a carpenter?"
 Steve asked.

-"It is the result of living life without a plan - making career decisions as random chance presents opportunities along the way," I said, feeling a little buzzed.
+"It is the result of living life without a plan - making career decisions as chance presented opportunities along the way," I said, feeling a little buzzed.

 After the burgers were gone and the margaritas went dry, we continued to share stories and drink beer into the wee hours.